-Please do not sit in the blocked rows so we can care for each other and one family per row.
+Please do not sit in the taped rows so we can care for each other and one family per row.

 The Lord's Supper is celebrated on the 1st and 3rd Sunday during the service.
 There is no contact and you may come individually or with your family.

 Pastor has a YouTube channel!!
 Go to YouTube and search for Pastor Phil Preaching the Gospel and subscribe to the channel.
 Or click here for the latest:

 ALL Services can be found on YouTube at "Pastor Phil Preaching the Gospel" OR here on the website under SERVICE RECORDINGS - 2020.

 Sunday at 10:15 AM (Communion 1st & 3rd Sunday, Matins 5th Sunday)